ChoTotOSS/consul-locator/README.md

 # consul-locator

-This is consul wrapper for discovery and service change.
+This is consul wrapper for discovery and detect a service changed.

 Usage: